roboguy13/gpu-embed/research-ideas.md

 appropriate places in the `Tree` (whose shape has already been fixed).
 Putting the values into the tree could possibly happen either on the GPU or the CPU.

+Specializing a bit, we could additionally have:

+    parMapFTree :: FutureTree a -> Expr (TreePath -> a) -> Tree a

+In this function, the only information the GPU needs to know is the shape of the tree.

 Now consider the following function which, again, could be done in parallel on a
 GPU: